 Ten Minute Exercise

-One mindfulness exercise that amused me when I learned it became especially helpful.
+One mindfulness exercise that amused me when I first encountered it became especially useful in adjusting to my failing body.

 It’s a dispassionate inventory of what the body is made of.
 When we’re young, healthy, and fit, it’s easy to take pride in our bodies.
 Taking a mental inventory can ease that attachment and our distress when things start to go wrong.